An insider’s guide to Nonantum from life-long resident and Chairperson of the Nonantum Neighborhood Association Terry Sauro.

 children leave their letters and each letter is answered from

 The Xmas Party Association was founded in 1899 by Edwin O Childs, former Mayor of Nonantum.
 Anthony Pellegrini, Senior Chairman of the Xmas party would have a party at the post 440 for the children and were able to give bags of gifts and goodies to more than 3,000 children.
 Today, Anthony Pellegrini Jr. and his sister Linda Pellegrini Anderson and their family have kept the tradition alive at Coletti-Magni Park.
-This year’s tree lighting (2019) will be held December 8th at 6:15 PM.
+This year’s tree lighting (2019) will be held on December 8th at 6:15 PM.

 The Nonantum Neighborhood Association has had eight old fashioned Village Days in the park and on Watertown Street, always the first Sunday in June.
 We have given $14,000 scholarships to Nonantum Seniors each year.